Plitvice Vs. Krka – Krka National Park Or Plitvice

 You can’t swim in the park; it’s prohibited.
 On the other hand, countless hiking trails around the park take you around the lakes and the natural landscape.

 If you want to take a million stunning photos, Plitvice is the best bet, as some of the sights you’ll see are truly amazing.
-If you’re into wildlife spotting, you may also spot a wolf, brown bear, loads of birds, and all manner of other species of flora and fauna if you stay longer – and head off the main trail being pounded by the busloads.
+If you’re into wildlife spotting, you may spot birds and other wildlife, though large mammals such as wolves and brown bears are scarce to see.

 Plitvice Lakes Entry Costs